What are cookies?

 Change your browser settings:

 You will normally find an option in your browser settings to disable cookies and/or remove any that have already been set.
 This will usually be under the "Tools" or "Options" menu.
-For example, if you use Internet Explorer, you'll find it under Tools > Internet Options > Privacy.
+For example, in Chrome, it's under Settings > Advanced > Privacy and Security > Content Settings.
+If you use Microsoft Edge, you'll find it under Settings > Advanced Settings > Privacy and Services.
 In Mozilla Firefox, it's under Tools > Options > Privacy.